kopsha/hopeless-programming/_posts/2025-10-16-stacked-abstractions.md

 It doesn’t work.
 You open GitHub.
-Last commit: "Temporary fix." (from 2018).
+Last commit: "Temporary fix" (from 2018).

 Back then, a *stack* meant stack memory.
 Now it means 17 logos in a slide deck.